 There is nothing worse than diving when you are constantly clearing your mask because its leaking or can’t see due to your mask fogging up.
 This is the one piece of diving equipment I would never want to rent for these reasons and you don’t have to spend a fortune to get a quality mask.

 Lets take a look at the scuba masks, then we’ll talk about how to find the best one for you.

 - Atomic Venom Frameless Mask

-Here is an overview of the scuba diving masks with full reviews and our buying guide below.
+Here is a feature overview of the scuba diving masks with full reviews and our buying guide below.